Medical University of Vienna

 CV | Publications | Talks | Projects

-Stefan Thurner is full professor for Science of Complex Systems at the Medical University of Vienna, where he founded the Complex Systems Research Group (now Section for Science of Complex Systems) in 2003.
-Since 2007 he is external professor at the Santa Fe Institute.
+Stefan Thurner is full professor for Science of Complex Systems at the Medical University of Vienna, where he chairs Section for Science of Complex Systems.
+Since 2007 he is external professor at the Santa Fe Institute, since 2010 he is a part-time senior researcher at IIASA.

 Thurner has (co-) organized several international workshops, conferences and summerschools, and has himself presented more than 200 talks.
 His work has received broad interest from the media such as the New York Times, BBC world, Nature, New Scientist, Physics World and is featured in more than 350 newspaper, radio and television reports.
 He works in a network of scientists mostly around the Santa Fe Institute, the Collegium Budapest, where he was a fellow in 2007, and many European initiatives.
 Thurner serves as a member of several scientific and editorial boards.